SergioVargasDev/SARS-CoV-2-Genomic-Analysis/README.md

 * R Programming Language: Utilized for all data processing and analysis tasks, thanks to its robust statistical computation capabilities.
 * rentrez and Biostrings Libraries: Employed for efficient data retrieval from NCBI databases and handling of biological string data.
-* Data Visualization Tools: Leveraged within R for generating insightful plots and charts to illustrate the analysis results.
+* Data Visualization Tools: Powered by ggplot2 for accessible insights.

 ## Contribution